brucehsu/mopdocjs/README.md

-# pemdocjs
+# mopdocjs
-Programmable, extensible, and minimalistic API for JSDoc generation.
+Minimalistic, opinionated, and programmable API for JSDoc generation.